 150g dried green lentils

-1 litre vegetable stock (I use 2 Knorr stock pots)
+1 litre vegetable stock, I use 2 Knorr vegetable stock pots

 Handful of fresh coriander, including the stalks